 It’s time that we – the followers of Christ – began acting more like our Master.
 He lived His entire life as a sacrifice for others.
 He never shied away from helping someone in need – whether that need was physical or emotional or spiritual.
 He never backed down in the face of a crisis but always went the extra mile to help those in need – especially for those who couldn’t help themselves.
 He didn’t care what people would say or how people would look at Him.

-For discussion: how about you?
-Is there something missing in your Christianity?
+How about you?
+Is anything missing in your Christianity???